catheism/Catheism/README.md

    ## The Manifesto

    Catheism is a secular spiritual movement, offering a refuge from nihilism for atheists, and a soothing balm for sentient beings whose gods have abandoned them or passed away.
 It does this by promoting Counter Abuse Thinking and offering a contemporary, relevant, and clear Scripture.

-    As a Catheist, we recommend you engage in at least two of the following best practices daily:
+   Recomended daily practices:

-a.
-Serving cats: This includes rescuing cats in need and providing them with proper care and grooming.
+Stroke cat.
+Serve Cat.
+Care for Animals Togather

-b.
-Emulating cats: Cats embody many qualities worth emulating.
-Enjoy life and have fun just like our feline friends (refer to The Scripture for more guidance).
+Act as Cat (refer to The Scripture for more guidance).

-c.
-Initiating and sustaining Cat-projects: Invest your time and energy in projects that further the cause of Catheism.
+Initiating and sustaining Cat-projects:

-d.
-Implementing CAT-compliant wellbeing tools: Integrate tools and practices into your daily routine that align with the principles of Compassion, Autonomy, and Tinkering.
+Care rourself as cat care thems fur

-e.
 MEOW (Mindful, Eloquent, Objective, Whineless) for help but never whine

 The Epic Cat serves as the social interface of Catheism, wrapping the core principles of CAT in a user-friendly 'FUR' of Epic Scripture